Generalized Petermann factor of non-Hermitian systems at exceptional points: Conclusion

 We have linked this new quantity to the spectral response strength, which quantifies the spectral response of a non-Hermitian system with an EP in terms of frequency splitting caused by a perturbation and the intensity response to an external excitation, including the original context of excess quantum noise of bad-cavity lasers.

 As a key step to identify the EP Petermann factor, we introduced the concept of \emph{internal spectral response strengths} that quantify the spectral response to subsystem perturbations and the intensity response to subsystem excitations.
 An important observation is that the EP subsystem can be constructed in two natural, generally inequivalent, ways, which relate to the generalized left and right eigenspaces associated with the EP.
 In the setting of dynamical response, the left eigenspace is known to relate to the source of the excitations, while the right eigenspace refers to the detection of the response.
 Practically, the corresponding EP Petermann factors then capture the difference in the spectral response of the total system relative to the response of the EP subsystem.
-Therefore, these left and right EP Petermann factors could be determined experimentally by comparing the response in the corresponding source and detection configurations.
+Therefore, these left and right EP Petermann factors could be determined experimentally by comparing the total response power \eqref{eq:pep} with the response powers \eqref{eq:pepr} and \eqref{eq:pepl} in the corresponding source and detection configurations.
+First experimental steps into determining the left and right eigenstates have been reported in Ref.~\cite{WA25}.
 Finally, these two Petermann factors can be combined, via their geometric mean, into an overall Petermann factor, which itself again carries a well-defined geometric meaning.

 We furthermore showed how the right and left EP Petermann factors can serve to accurately calculate the overall response strength in model systems.
 We have illustrated this with a simple toy model and with a realistic photonic set consisting of two microrings coupled to a waveguide with embedded semitransparent mirrors.